khadijahW/Flash028/Threat-Hunt-Report.md

 - /bin/bash /var/tmp/.update-logs/./.b

 ${{\color{Red}\large{\textsf{Findings:\ }}}}\$
-- this command .update-logs is an attempt to remain stealth
-- dev/null - is used to prevent logging
+- The use of the .update-logs command is a stealth technique commonly employed by threat actors or malicious scripts to manipulate or mask logging activity.
+This command may appear benign but is often used to disguise malicious behavior or log tampering.
+- Additionally, redirecting output to /dev/null serves to:
+  - Supress standard output and error messages making the activity less detectable to monitoring tools
+  - Prevent log files from capturing execution results and minimizing traceability
 <br> </br>

 ${{\color{LightSkyBlue}\large{\textsf{MITRE ATTACK References:\ }}}}\$